-P5 229Th nuclear spectroscopy in solid-state
+P5 229Th nuclear spectroscospy in solid-state

 The 8 eV nuclear transition of the Thorium-229 nucleus presents an exciting and unique system for precision laser spectroscopy.
 A multitude of fundamental investigations and practical applications have been suggested, ranging from searches for physics beyond the standard model to the construction of an optical nuclear clock.